 Our Mission.
 Your Passion.
 A Career that Matters.

 A career at the USO is unlike any other - it is the perfect intersection of work and passion.
-Being a part of the USO affords you the opportunity to become an integral part of a vital non-profit that has aided our country’s military and its families for nearly 75 years.
+Being a part of the USO affords you the opportunity to become an integral part of a vital non-profit that has aided our country’s military and its families for over 75 years.
 We are an organization that has earned the respect of our servicemen and women by building a reputation of honor, dedication and excellence.
 We couldn’t deliver this commitment without a host of steadfast employees and volunteers around the world.

 About The USO

 The USO strengthens America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.